Title: A Season of Thrills and Terrors

 “Nanites?
 Who in the hell is playing with nanites?
 And where did they come from?”
 John demanded.

 A little of Rodney’s usual fire lit his voice as he worked to enlighten his Sentinel.
 “Yes, nanites.
-The Ancients are flaming assholes who decided to play with nightmares and then bottle them.
+The Ancients were flaming assholes who decided to play with nightmares and then bottle them.
 They stored the damn things in breakable containers in an open fucking lab for anyone to find without a care for keeping people safe,” the Guide huffed out an angry breath before speaking again.
 “I need to talk to Biro.”

 John was quiet as Rodney switched them over to the medical channels, listening to his Guide as he tried to get every bit of useful information out of Biro.
 Carson’s second was doing double duty as the Expeditions ME and John didn’t envy her the job at all.
 But apparently she had found something helpful and whatever Rodney was getting out of the mass of medical jargon was at least good by the honest excitement in his voice.

 The Sentinel felt a ripple of something from the Bond that connected him to his Guide.
-John concentrated on the place inside that connected him to Rodney, and tested the emotion he was receiving.
+John concentrated on the place inside that connected him to Rodney and tested the emotion he was receiving.
 It was terror.
-Gut wrenching, soul destroying terror that thundered down the Bond he shared with the man who was the other half of his soul.
+Gut-wrenching, soul-destroying terror that thundered down the Bond he shared with the man who was the other half of his soul.
 But nothing of what he was feeling was showing in the voice he was hearing over his radio.
 His Guide was a past master at using his voice to motivate his minions, and he was using all those skills now to hide what he was going through as he worked to get them all out of the nightmare they were in.

 “Radek, the nanites that Carson showed us… Do they look like they are shielded to you?”
 Rodney asked after he had closed the radio channel to Biro.